 This article explains how to install and use the Applitools Eyes plug-in for the Atlassian Bamboo CI system.

-The article assumes that you already have Bamboo installed on your system and that you know how to use it.
-Note that depending on your version of Bamboo, some of the necessary steps or screenshots may be different from what is described here.
+This article assumes that you already have Bamboo installed on your system and that you know how to use it.
+Note that depending on your version of Bamboo, some of the necessary steps or screenshots may be different from those described here.